Canon EOS Rebel XS Film Camera

-There is also a 35mm film camera and DSLR with the Rebel XS name.
-This is about the film camera released in 1993 and known as the EOS 500 in Europe and EOS Kiss in Japan.
+There is a Canon EOS Rebel XS 35mm film SLR and digital DSLR with the same name.
+This is about the 35mm film camera released in 1993 and known as the EOS 500 in Europe and EOS Kiss in Japan.

-The camera was an entry-level model.
+The EOS Rebel XS was an entry-level model.
 It was manufactured until 1996 and was replaced by the Canon EOS Rebel G. (Europe: 500N, Japan: New EOS Kiss)

 Price & Where to Buy